jeancochrane/chano4mayor/README.md

 3. Make your feature addition or bug fix
 4. [Open a pull request](https://help.github.com/articles/creating-a-pull-request/) with a description of your work

-Before making pulls, makes ure to use Grunt to build your code for distribution:
+Before making pulls, make sure to use Grunt to build your code for distribution:

 ```bash
 grunt build
 ```

 This will automatically generate a bunch of necessary files.

+## Style

+Always follow the coding style you see in the files.
+Some general principles are:
+ - Use logical indentation.
+If the file is indented with 4 spaces, use 4 spaces; if it's indented with tabs, use tabs.
+ - Always aim for clarity, and leave a comment any time you do something clever.
+ - Keep it accessible!
+Images should always have alt text, never indicate information with color alone, add title attributes to links, and make sure the color contrast ratios are at least up to AA standards.
+Use [this checklist](http://webaim.org/standards/wcag/checklist) for reference.

 ## Deployment